shreyas250825/IIT-B-Finals/README.md

 - **Video Recording**: Session recording for review and analysis
 - **Multi-modal Interface**: Voice and text input options

-## Project Status

-**Current Completion: 70%**

-### ✅ Completed Components
-- **Backend Infrastructure**: FastAPI server with SQLAlchemy ORM, database models, and core API endpoints
-- **AI Integration**: OpenRouter LLM integration with fallback to local models, question generation service
-- **Frontend Foundation**: React TypeScript setup with core components and routing
-- **Database Schema**: Complete data models for users, interviews, responses, reports, and resumes
-- **Authentication System**: JWT-based middleware and user management
-- **API Documentation**: Comprehensive endpoint documentation with OpenAPI/Swagger

-### 🔄 In Progress
-- **Frontend UI Completion**: Finalizing interview interface and feedback dashboard components
-- **Real-time Features**: WebSocket integration for live interview sessions
-- **Video Processing**: Camera access and video recording capabilities
-- **Testing Suite**: Unit and integration tests for backend services

-### 📋 Remaining Tasks
-- **Production Deployment**: Docker containerization and production environment setup
-- **Performance Optimization**: Caching, database indexing, and API response optimization
-- **Security Hardening**: Input validation, rate limiting, and security audits
-- **Documentation**: User guides, API documentation, and deployment instructions

-*Last updated: Current development phase - Week 3 frontend integration completed with testing and deployment preparation in progress*

-## Development Timeline

-### Week 1: Setup and Architecture Finalization
-In Week 1, we will finalize the project architecture and select the appropriate technology stack for backend, frontend, and AI model components.
-We will define comprehensive system workflow diagrams including data flow, API flow, and AI inference flow.
-The GitHub repository will be set up with a clear folder structure, complete README.md documentation, and all necessary environment setup files such as requirements.txt, environment.yml, or package.json.
-Backend scaffolding will be initialized using FastAPI/Flask/Node.js as recommended.
-Basic database schema and connections will be created for both SQL and NoSQL options.
-A basic UI wireframe or landing page will be initialized to establish the visual foundation.
-Deliverable: Initial architecture document + repository setup submitted for mentor review.

-### Week 2: Core AI Model Integration & API Development
-Week 2 focuses on implementing the main AI logic that forms the heart of the solution.
-We will integrate AI model(s) specifically designed for the chosen problem statement, such as Quiz Generator, Mentor Scoring, or AI Mock Interview systems.
-API endpoints will be built for all core functions including AI inference, data submission, scoring, and evaluation processes.
-The end-to-end flow from frontend through backend to AI pipeline will be ensured and validated.
-Internal testing will begin using mock data to verify system functionality.
-Deliverable: Functional backend + AI inference pipeline with documented API calls (README/Postman collection).

-### Week 3: Frontend and Workflow Integration
-During Week 3, we will develop the complete frontend interface and establish seamless connections to all backend APIs.
-User workflows will be fully implemented, including login processes, quiz participation, video upload capabilities, and interview simulation features.
-Real-time and asynchronous communication will be integrated using WebSocket connections and audio streaming technologies.
-AI output visualization will be validated to ensure results, scores, and feedback are displayed clearly and effectively.
-The system will be made fully responsive with comprehensive error handling implemented throughout.
-Deliverable: Fully connected frontend-backend prototype showing end-to-end flow.

 ## Project Structure

 ```